Regular Price $13: Now offered at $10 through September 15

 Adyashanti asks us to let go of our struggles with life and open to the full promise of spiritual awakening: the end of delusion and the discovery of our essential being.
-In his fifteen years as a spiritual teacher, he has found that the simpler the teaching, the greater its power to change our lives.
+After decades as a spiritual teacher, he has found that the simpler the teaching, the greater its power to change our lives.
 In Falling into Grace, Adyashanti shares what he considers fundamental insights that will "spark a revolution in the way we perceive life," through a progressive inquiry exploring:

 In the same way that we fall into the arms of a loved one or drop our heads on the pillow at night, we can surrender into the beauty and truth of who and what we really are.
 Falling into Grace is a book that gets to the core of why we suffer.
 It is Adyashanti's invitation "to be taken by a moment of grace and fall into a sense of life when it is not separate from you, when life is actually an expression of something indefinable, mysterious, and immense."